nexmo-community/phone-number-pool-manager-node/readme.md

 > This application is a manager for Vonage API virtual phone numbers.
 With it, users can create, edit and cancel numbers.

+A full blog post on how this project was built can be found on the [Vonage Developer Blog](https://www.nexmo.com/blog/2020/04/23/manage-a-pool-of-phone-numbers-with-node-js)

 ![Vonage](./public/application.png)

 ## Set up